-WARNING!
+IMPORTANT!
 The bottom of the Notebook PC can get very hot.
 Be careful when handling the Notebook PC while it is in operation or recently been in operation.
 High temperatures are normal during charging or operation.
-Do not use on soft surfaces such as beds or sofas which may block the vents.
-DO NOT PUT THE NOTEBOOK PC ON YOUR LAP OR OTHER PARTS OF THE BODY TO AVOID INJURY FROM THE HEAT.
+DO NOT PUT THE NOTEBOOK PC ON THE LAP OR OTHER PARTS OF THE BODY TO AVOID INJURY FROM THE HEAT.